mmahad865/class301/Reading01.md

 ## What are the characteristics of a component?
--Reusability − Components are usually designed to be reused in different situations in different applications.
-However, some components may be designed for a specific task.-
+- Reusability − Components are usually designed to be reused in different situations in different applications.
+However, some components may be designed for a specific task.

 -Replaceable − Components may be freely substituted with other similar components.-